 - networking with local businesses, family, and friends

 - searching Penn State's job site

 Additionally, you can explore what other IST students have been doing to fulfill their internship requirement through our Internship Registration Database.
 Please note that this information is reported by students and is not edited.

 A position doesn't necessarily need to be called an internship to qualify for the credit.
 It simply needs to meet the internship criteria and be approved by the Office of Career Solutions and Corporate Engagement.

-Once you've secured an internship, you must get it approved to meet the internship requirement.
+Once you've secured an internship, you must get it approved and complete the IST 495 course to meet the internship requirement.
 To do so, send an email to the Office of Career Solutions and Corporate Engagement indicating:

-- a brief description of your tasks and how they relate to your major
+- Brief description of your responsibilities as they relate to your major

-- the total number of hours you will be working over one or two consecutive semesters
+- Total number of hours you will be working over one semester (or two consecutive semesters)

-- the semester(s) in which you will be completing the internship
+- Semester in which you are completing the above hours

 You will be contacted via email if your internship has been approved for credit or if additional information is required.